EYDS-CA/workshop-k8s/README.md

   - Access the portal [here](https://portal.azure.com/#@EYGS.onmicrosoft.com/resource/subscriptions/ec7d31e7-d1df-465e-b131-1d1fe4178fc4/resourcegroups/learning-sandbox/providers/Microsoft.ContainerService/managedClusters/sandbox/overview).

-Now that you have confirmed access, you will need to install the azure cli, authenticate local via the terminal, and copy the contents of the generated ~/.kube/config file into a GitHub secret
+Now that you have confirmed access, you will need to install the azure cli to authenticate locally and copy the contents of the generated ~/.kube/config file into a GitHub secret

-  - Install azure cli (on mac):
+  **Install azure cli (on mac):**

   ```bash
   brew update && brew install azure-cli
   ```

+  **Install azure cli (on windows):**

-  - Install azure cli (on windows) instructions can be found [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
+  - Instructions can be found [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

   Once the installation is complete, you should be able to log in via your terminal